vstinner/faulthandler/README.rst

 faulthandler is implemented in C using signal handlers to be able to dump a traceback on a crash or when Python is blocked (eg. deadlock).

+This module is the backport for CPython 2.7.
+For PyPy, faulthandler is builtin since PyPy 5.5: use ``pypy -X faulthandler``.

 Website:
 https://faulthandler.readthedocs.io/